- 1How Do Gyromitra Mushrooms Differ From Their Toxic Counterpart?

 The mushroom cap is uniformly shaped, unlike false morel.

-The top of the mushroom has pits on its surface, unique identifiers of natural morel mushroom species.
+The top of the mushroom has pits on its surface, which are unique identifiers of natural morel mushroom species.

 The inner part of the true morel is always hallowed lengthwise from the top to the bottom of the stem.